 If you have a stroller that is lightweight, be sure to bring it with you.
 The kids will get tired, and it is convenient to have your own instead of renting ay Disney stroller.
 We would also recommend a ride along stroller board.
 We used it for our older children and it was a lifesaver!

-10. Single Rider Line/Child Swap
+10. How does Single Rider and Child Swap work?

 This is one of those things we didn’t learn about until our third trip, but wish we had learned about sooner!
 There are several rides that allow you to skip the long lines and go to the single rider line if you don’t mind riding with a stranger.
 When are kids were old enough, this became a great option for Test Track, Rock N’ Roller Coaster, and Expedition Everest.